ohhi-vn/easyworker/README.md

 A Golang package for supporting worker supervisor model.
 The package help developer easy to run parallel tasks.
-It's scalable with minimum effort.
+It's scalable with minimal effort.

-easyworker package is inspired by Erlang OTP.
+easyworker is inspired by Erlang OTP.

 # Design